ltaylor2/finalproject/README.md

     ## </tbody>
     ## </table>

-And here are the transition rates which maximize the likelihood of the DPM stage data given our chosen model constraints:
+And here are the transition rates which maximize the likelihood of DPM stage data given our chosen model constraints:

     ## Estimated Q matrix:
     ##        0      1      2      3